 The National Institute for Automotive Service Excellence (ASE) grants accreditation to approved automotive technology programs via its National Automotive Technicians Education Foundation.
 The Institute also offers ASE Certification to auto technicians who successfully complete an ASE certification exam.
 To qualify to take ASE exams, techs must have at least two years of on-the-job experience or a combination of one year on-the-job experience and a two-year degree from an accredited automotive tech program.

-Schools for Automotive Mechanics in New Jersey are listed below.
+Resources for Auto Mechanics in New Jersey